Jennifer Czincz, Ph.D.

 In terms of her clinical work, Anna uses a collaborative and survivor-centered approach to foster a non-judgmental, supportive environment where folks can engage at their own pace.
 She meets each person where they are in their healing process, whether that be focusing on establishing safety and stabilization, (re)processing an experience, or looking toward the future.

 Anna draws from multiple therapeutic modalities in order to meet the unique needs of each person; she has completed Foundational Training in Cognitive Processing Therapy (CPT) and Basic Training in Eye Movement Desensitization and Reprocessing (EMDR), two evidence-based treatments for trauma.
-Anna is currently training to become a certified EMDR provider through the Beyond Healing Institute.
 Anna is also particularly passionate about incorporating creative arts-based interventions into therapy, including those grounded in visual arts, writing, and craft.
 She has a pug named Ella (short for Nutella) who you may hear snoring in the background of Zoom sessions.

 Pronouns: She/Her/Hers